tursodatabase/libsql-client-ts/CONTRIBUTING.md

 # Prerequisites

--   have `npm` installed and in path
+-   have `npm` installed and in PATH
--   have `git` installed and in path
+-   have `git` installed and in PATH

 # Setting up the repo for contributing